 The best part of these Easy Mussels is that you may just feel like you’re at a Parisian cafe with a bowl of these beauties in front of you.
 Add a glass of the white wine you popped open for cooking and you’ll be ready to book your plane tickets STAT.
 And that lip-smacking broth?
 It’s so good, you’ll want to sop it up with the garlicky baguette you made while the mussels steamed on the stove top.

 The worst thing about this dish is that some folks at your table may be unsure of a big pot of shiny black mollusks as their main course.

 A Family-Friendly Option

 An evening in Paris?
 I’d say it’s worth the risk.
 Plus, your dining mates might at least try them, and possibly even like them.
-Mussels are sort of strange, and messy and fun to eat.
-And consider the fact that in France and Belgium they are thought to be quite a family friendly food eaten most commonly with that other kid favorite: French fries.
+Mussels are sort of strange, and messy, and fun to eat.
+And consider the fact that in France and Belgium they are thought to be quite family friendly, eaten most commonly with that other kid favorite: French fries.

 A Sustainable Seafood

 Mussels are also sustainable.
 The country’s supply is almost entirely from farmed sources that get a “Best Choice” stamp of approval from the folks at Seafood Watch.
 And here’s more good news: mussels can have a positive impact on the environment.
 According to a paper published by the Yale School of the Environment, bivalves, such as mussels, oysters, and clams, have the potential to effectively purify the waterways in which they grow.